Cerezo Osaka: Relegation and fluctuations (2006–2016)

-Taste of silverware
+Taste of silverware (2017–2018)

-On 4 November 2017, Cerezo won the 2017 J.League Cup, the first major title in their club history, defeating Kawasaki Frontale 2–0.
+A major turning point came in 2017 when Cerezo achieved the most successful season in its history.
+The club won both won the 2017 J.League Cup, and the 2017 Emperor's Cup, securing their first major domestic trophies.
+On 4 November 2017, Cerezo won their first major title in their club history, defeating Kawasaki Frontale 2–0 in the J.League Cup final.
 On 1 January 2018, Cerezo won the 2017 Emperor's Cup, securing their second major title.
 The final match was against Yokohama F. Marinos, where Cerezo won 2–1 in extra time with Kota Mizunuma scoring the winner.

-On 10 February 2018, Cerezo won the 2018 Japanese Super Cup winning 3–2 against Kawasaki Frontale.
+The success continued in 2018 where on 10 February 2018, Cerezo won the 2018 Japanese Super Cup winning 3–2 against Kawasaki Frontale, further establishing themselves as a competitive force in domestic football.
 In May 2018, the club changed its incorporated name from Osaka Football Club Co., Ltd. to Cerezo Osaka Co., Ltd.

+Stabilisation in the top flight (2019–2024)

+Following their cup successes, Cerezo Osaka entered a period of relative stability in the J1 League.
+The club consistently finished in mid- to upper-table positions and remained competitive in domestic competitions.
+Cerezo continued to focus on youth development and attacking football, while also integrating experienced players into the squad.
+Although they did not add further major trophies during this period, the club maintained its reputation as a well-run and competitive side within Japanese football.

 In 2022, the club got close to winning the J.League Cup for their second title, but blew a 1–0 lead to Sanfrecce Hiroshima in injury time after Hiroshima player Pieros Sotiriou scored two goals in the 96th and 101st minutes of the match to give the opponent the J.League Cup.

-On 1 February 2023, Cerezo signed former Borussia Dortmund and Manchester United player, Shinji Kagawa on a two-years contract.
+On 1 February 2023, Cerezo signed their boyhood academy player and former Borussia Dortmund and Manchester United player, Shinji Kagawa on a two-years contract.

-Stadiums

-The hometowns of the club are Osaka and Sakai.
-The club plays at the Yodoko Sakura Stadium, with some bigger matches played at the Yanmar Stadium Nagai.

-The club practices at Minami Tsumori Sakura Sports Park, Maishima Sports Island, and Amagasaki Yanmar Diesel Ground.
+Continued competitiveness (2025–present)

+In 2025, Cerezo remained an established club in the J1 League, competing regularly in the top half of the table.
+The team continued to develop young talents while maintaining a balanced squad capable of challenging stronger opponents.

+Although a league title remained elusive, Cerezo consistent performances and emphasis on player development ensured their continued relevance in Japanese football.
+The club also remained competitive in domestic cup competitions, aiming to replicate the successes achieved in 2017.

+Team image